Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • They can be tightened snugly, but not overly tight like a bar clamp

-• Most brands have cradles that let you securely set the clamp in place while you’re gluing.
+• Most brands have cradles that let you securely set the clamp while gluing.

 4. Drum sander For a Perfectly Flat Finished Cabinet Door